espejoserna/espejoserna/content/courses/filociencia/Semana-5.md

 ## Algunas citas clave:

-“Nagel’s3 analysis of the cognitive status of theories indicates that all three components can usually be identified in a theory, namely, ‘an abstract set of postulates which implicitly define the basic terms of the theory, a model or interpretation for the postulates, and rules of correspondence for terms in the postulates or in the theorems derived from them.’”
+“Nagel’s analysis of the cognitive status of theories indicates that all three components can usually be identified in a theory, namely, ‘an abstract set of postulates which implicitly define the basic terms of the theory, a model or interpretation for the postulates, and rules of correspondence for terms in the postulates or in the theorems derived from them.’”
 (King, I.M.
 (1971) Toward a Theory for Nursing: General Concepts of Human Behavior.
 John Wiley and Sons, New York. p.
 13)